Mitsubishi Triton vs KGM Musso

 The Mitsubishi Triton uses a Diesel producing 150kW and 470Nm of torque, sent through a automatic to a RWD layout.
 It covers the 0-100km/h sprint in 11.3 seconds.

-The KGM Musso responds with a Turbo DDi Diesel making 133kW and 400Nm, paired to a 6-speed automatic driving the rear wheels.
+The KGM Musso responds with a Turbo DDi Diesel making 133kW and 400Nm, paired to a 6-speed automatic driving all four wheels.
 It gets to 100km/h in 10.9 seconds.

 The Mitsubishi Triton has the clear power advantage at 150kW vs 133kW.
 In the real-world sprint, the KGM Musso is 0.4s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.